aaronsherwood/artintel/studentworkSpring2018.md

-# Place links to documentation and blog posts here.
+## Place links to documentation and blog posts here.

-I'm so homework.